huggla/sam-varnish/README.md

 ## Capabilities
 ### Can drop
-* All but CHOWN, SETGID and SETUID.
+* All but CHOWN, SETPCAP, SETGID and SETUID.